 Note.
-You can use Schedule LEP (Form 1040), Request for Change in Language Preference, to state a preference to receive notices, letters, or other written communications from the IRS in an alternative language.
+You can schedule LEP (Form 1040).
+Request for Change in Language Preference, to state a preference to receive notices, letters, or other written communications from the IRS in an alternative language.
 You may not immediately receive written communications in the requested language.
-The IRS's commitment to LEP taxpayers is part of a multi-year timeline that is scheduled to begin providing translations in 2023.
-You will continue to receive communications, including notices and letters in English until they are translated to your preferred language.
+The IRS's commitment to LEP taxpayers is a part of a multi-year timeline that began providing translations in 2023.
+You will continue to receive communications, including notices and letters, in English until they are translated to your preferred language.

-Contacting your local IRS office.
-Keep in mind, many questions can be answered on IRS.gov without visiting an IRS TAC.
+Contacting your local TAC.
+Keep in mind, many questions can be answered on IRS.gov without visiting a TAC.
 Go to IRS.gov/LetUsHelp for the topics people ask about most.
-If you still need help, IRS TACs provide tax help when a tax issue can't be handled online or by phone.
+If you still need help, TACs provide tax help when a tax issue can't be handled online or by phone.
 All TACs now provide service by appointment, so you'll know in advance that you can get the service you need without long wait times.
 Before you visit, go to IRS.gov/TACLocator to find the nearest TAC and to check hours, available services, and appointment options.
 Or, on the IRS2Go app, under the Stay Connected tab, choose the Contact Us option and click on "Local Offices."